a-desaulniers/resau-git/aboutme.md

 <font color="#7f7f7f">Aug 2024 - Present</font>
 <font color="#7f7f7f">Halifax, Nova Scotia, Canada · On-site</font>

-- Empowering students through engagement and opportunity.
+- Gearheads empowers Dalhousie Engineering students through engagement and opportunity!

-	**Rebuilt & Leading Sexton Pinions Program**: Connecting over 100 students (and growing!) with campus volunteer and outreach opportunities.
+	- **Rebuilt & Leading Sexton Pinions Program:**
+		Connecting over 100 students (and growing!) with campus volunteer and outreach opportunities through our Gearheads PDB™ (Pinion Distribution Board) volunteer channels.

-	**Developing HRCE Outreach**: Inspiring future engineers through school engagement.
+	- **Promoting & Managing Middle & High School Outreach**:
+		Gearheads is proud to be working with the Faculty of Engineering, creating and providing programming to inspire future engineers through school workshops, activities, & engagement

+	- **Integrating First-Year Engineers:**
-	**Integrating First-Year Engineers**: Providing critical support and community access to our incoming first years, assisting programs such as the Together@Dal student mentor program.
+		Gearheads is proud to provide critical support and community access to our incoming first years, assisting programs such as the Together@Dal student mentor program, and faculty onboarding.

-	**Managed Finances & Secured Sponsorships**: Ensuring the society's financial health.
+	- **Managed Gearheads Finances as Finance Lead & Secured Sponsorships:**
+		Ensuring the society's financial health using created tools such as the Gearheads BTT™ (Budget Tracking Tool), PDB™ and team communication.

-	**Funding Development (and fun!)**
+	- **Funding Development (and fun!)**
-	Funded, collaborated, planned, and managed on Campus activities such as Eng V. Comms 25', Battle of the Bands, Halloween at the Design Commons 24'.
+		 Funded, collaborated, planned, and managed on Campus activities such as the Canadian Cancer Society's Eng V. Comms 25', Dalhousie Engineering Global Brigades' Battle of the Bands for Water Fundraiser, and Gearheads' very own Halloween at the Design Commons 24'.

+I am proud to fight for student funding, identity, community, opportunity, and belonging!

-- Engineering Student Council (ESC) Speaker/Voter
+- Sitting Engineering Student Council (ESC) Representative/Voter

 ![[1737301230527(1).jpg| center | 600]]
 ![[Copy of 039 1.jpg| center | 600]]